zoecarver/hive/README.md

 # Hive

-Hive is a toy language I have been working on.
+Hive is a low level, typesafe, toy language with similar syntax to python or lua.
 It uses flex and bison for lexing and parsing.
 It uses LLVM to generate IR code which can be compiled with clang.

 ## Install